ToxaRyd/WebCase-Python-course-/README.md

 # WebCase-Python-course-
 Studying

-Just homework form my cource of Django-Python 3
+Just homework from my cource of Django-Python 3